How to Fix the World in One Keystroke, or Editing Wikipedia.

 Introduction:

 Many view on-line media, such as Wikipedia, as erroneous because it is on the internet and anyone can edit it.
 However, the idea behind Wikipedia is that contributors will increase the accuracy of the entries through using and citing scholarly sources.
 Regardless, the reality is that much of the public (including many college students) relies upon Wikipedia.
-The scholarly community, therefore, should become actively involved in on-line information exchange, providing content derived from scholarly works, so that decisions made by the public (including museum and government officials) reflect the most accurate data and interpretations available.
+The scholarly community, including students, have an important stake in the on-line exchange of information, providing content derived from scholarly works, so that decisions made by the public (including museum and government officials) reflect the most accurate data and interpretations available.
 You will help this process by culling information from scholarly resources and editing Wikipedia pages so that they represent the best knowledge available.
-Similarly, this is a way for students, who frequently write papers to professors, to have their work “published” in the open.
+Similarly, this is a way for students, who frequently write papers that are only seen by professors, to have their work “published” in the open.
 You will change the world- okay, just a little piece of it, but it’s a start.

 Goal of the Assignment:

-To ensure that selected Wikipedia articles reflect the most accurate interpretations of archaeological and ethnohistoric sources and those sources are correctly referenced.
+To select a scholarly article and edit the appropriate Wikipedia pages to reflect the most accurate interpretations of archaeological and ethnohistoric sources and to ensure that sources are correctly referenced.

 Details of the Assignment: